Notice: Undefined variable: screenSize in /websites/le/letapeaustralia.com/wp-content/themes/Letape-Australia/page-letape-australia.php on line 41

 The Race route begins at the Skitube Terminal at Bullocks Flat, Crackenback, winds its way with undulating hills through Jindabyne and Rocky Plains before reaching the Sprint section in Berridale.
 From there the route takes us to Dalgety before the first King of the Mountain section tackling the daunting Col de Beloka, known locally as The Wall.
 The Ride finishes back in Jindabyne, while the Race makes a final push up the second King of the Mountain section Col de Kosciuszko before arriving at the Finish.

 A short train journey on the SkiTube (opened especially for L’Étape Australia) takes riders back to the Start at Bullocks Flat, Crackenback where cars are parked.
-The SkiTube train will run every 20 minutes in both directions, free for supporters to welcome their riders at the Finish line.
+The SkiTube train will run every 30 minutes (20 minutes at peak times) in both directions, free for supporters to welcome their riders at the Finish line.

 Individual riders vie for Tour de France jerseys, the genuine articles presented at the Champs-Elysées; Yellow for the overall male and female Race winner, Green for the fastest male and female in the Race in the Sprint section, Polka Dot for the fastest male and female in the Race on the combined King of the Mountain sections and white for the fastest male and female rider in the Race under 25 years of age.